raymas/enigma-cipher-machine/README.md

 ## The Machine

 Built by the German Scherbius & Ritter company in the early 20th century, the enigma machine is a cipher machine.
-The machine performs substitution : it encodes a letter from the alphabet to another one.
+The machine performs substitution: it encodes a letter from the alphabet to another one.

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/b/bd/Enigma_%28crittografia%29_-_Museo_scienza_e_tecnologia_Milano.jpg" alt="Engima machine" height="400"/>